E. Guigal - Côte-Rôtie La Landonne 2022

 Wine rated (2023 guide) 95-98/100

-The fabulous Côte-Rôtie La Landonne 2022 reveals aromas of ripe black fruits, graphite, mocha, wood smoke, and a hint of vanilla.
-Bold and generous, its massive tannic structure will require a lot of patience in the cellar.
-At this stage, I don't see the 2022 reaching the stratospheric heights of the magical 2020, but if all goes according to plan, the 2022 should prove to be a rock-solid La Landonne with a long life ahead of it.
+The fabulous 2022 Côte-Rôtie La Landonne unfolds with aromas of ripe black fruit, graphite, mocha, wood smoke, and a hint of vanilla.
+Bold and generous, its massive tannic structure will require plenty of patience in the cellar.
+At this stage, I don’t see the 2022 reaching the stratospheric heights of the magical 2020, but if all goes as planned, the 2022 should prove to be a rock-solid La Landonne with a long life ahead of it.

 Jeb Dunnuck